SAP-samples/abap-platform-rap640/exercises/ex5/README.md

-# Exercise 5: Provide Authorizations to Users for non-Released Authorization Objects checked by the "Create Purchase Requisition" function module
+# Exercise 6: Provide Authorizations to Users for non-Released Authorization Objects checked by the "Create Purchase Requisition" function module
 <!-- description --> Learn how to provide a user with authorizations for your wrapper-enhanced RAP BO for both CHECK and DO NOT CHECK options.

 ## Introduction

 In [exercise 4](../ex4/README.md), you've learned to integrate a custom wrapper into a RAP BO and implement a new action to call the custom wrapper during the save sequence phase of the RAP BO.
-You also learn how to expose an action via the service binding.
-To be able to develop the custom shopping cart RAP BO and the custom wrapper, your ABAP user should have full development authorization.
+You have also learned how to expose an action via the service binding.

 In this exercise we want to test two different authorization scenarios: the case in which we want authorizations to be checked upon the creation of a purchase requisition (so that only authorized users can perform this action), and the case in which we do not want any authorization check to be performed.